 The player in VR needs information from the manual to defuse a bomb, and has to describe what the bomb looks like to the other player(s), who frantically thumb through the manual to provide verbal instructions for the VR player to try and defuse the bomb within a time limit.

 This interaction is highly satisfying for both parties, and requires clear communication about what the bomb looks like and what to do within the VR scene.
 Suffering through the frustration of trying to explain to another person something they cannot see is a feeling we can relate to in our ordinary lives, and makes the human interaction of this game very engaging.

 Through making both sides reliant on each other to win the game, the designers developed a solid asymmetric partnership where both parties do different things, but are equally important to the outcome.
 What’s more, they gave players a reason to play the game again, in the opposite role.

-How do you develop new multiplayer experiences to overcome the limitations of new platforms?
+How do you design new multiplayer experiences to overcome the limitations of new platforms?

 Keep Talking and Nobody Explodes is a clever use of virtual reality by only having one person in VR.
 As VR is a relatively new commercial platform, it is expensive, and it is smart to assume that a group of friends would only have access to one headset.

 Additionally, handling multiplayer VR is tricky and there’s no standard on doing this well yet.
 By including the physical manual, the designers manage to provide real life multiplayer merged with digital gameplay, playing to the strengths of both VR and physical interaction with the manual.